saulpierotti/markdown_notebook/AG.md

 	* `--noweb` is usually required otherwise it checks forever for updates

 # Genome assembly
+* The main approaches for sequencing large repeat-rich genomes are whole genome shotgun and hierarchical shotgun (BAC based)
 	* The human genome is repeat rich
-* The main approaches are whole genome shotgun and hierarchical shotgun approach (BAC based)
-* Hierarchical shotgun allows to resolve repetitive regions by building bigger contigs (!)
+* Hierarchical shotgun allows to resolve repetitive regions by dividing the genome in 100-200 kb chunks and sequencing these separately
+	* This makes long-range assembly errors unlikely and it reduces the incidence of short-range errors
+	* The single chunks are then sequenced by shotgun
+* It is possible that some of these chunks suffer rearrangement in the library preparation process
 * At the time of the first human genome, sequencing was expensive so we could not sequence BACs and then assemble them, we needed to select non-duplicate BACs beforehand
 * I start from a gene in a known position in a chromosome, and check which BACs contain it by PCR
 	* This links my assembly to the physical chromosome
+* Reads are assembled in contigs, which are joined in scaffolds
+* At the scaffold level I can now the gap size among scaffolds thanks to paired reads
 * Genetic maps are linkage maps, and they can be used for assembling genomes
 * Physical maps refer to the position of a gene in the chromosome
 * A strategy to select overlapping BACs is to digest them with restriction enzymes and search for common fragments among different BACs
 * The main problems of hierarchical shotgun are that it is slow and assembly is problematic if some BACs contain chimeric DNA
 	* Chimeric DNA is a fragment that is created by the association of fragments from different chromosomes during the construction of the library
-* The alternative to hierarchical shotgun is whole genome shotgun
 * N50 is a statistics that defines assembly quality in terms of contiguity
 	* It is the lenght of the sorterst contig that allows to surpass 50% coverage of the genome
 * The state of the art is to do a first PacBio sequencing to get a rough map to which I can attach subsequent precise Illumina paired-end reads